-The individual income tax is the single largest source of Money received by a government entity.... for state government.
+The individual income tax is the single largest source of revenue for state government.
 Unlike in some states, where cities can levy an income tax, in Oklahoma only the state government collects an income tax.
 Overall revenue from this tax in 2016 was over $2.9 billion.
 This made up 22 percent of all state and local tax revenue.
-The individual income tax is particularly important to funding state services, since it contributes about one-third of the state’s (or General Fund) The principal funding source for most government operations.
-Any revenue not restricted... revenue.
+The individual income tax is particularly important to funding state services, since it contributes about one-third of the state’s General Revenue Fund revenue.

 Advantages of an income tax are: